 There is no federally-managed directed fishery for octopus in the BSAI.
 The State of Alaska allows directed fishing for octopus in state waters under a special commissioner's permit.
 A small directed fishery in state waters around Unimak Pass and in the AI existed from 1988-1995; catches from this fishery were reportedly less than 8 mt per year (Fritz 1997).
 In 2004, commissioner's permits were given for directed harvest of Bering Sea octopus on an experimental basis (Karla Bush, ADF&G, personal communication).
 Nineteen vessels registered for this fishery, and 13 vessels made landings of 4,977 octopus totaling 84.6 mt.
 The majority of this catch was from larger pot boats during the fall season cod fishery (Sept.-Nov.).
 Average weight of sampled octopus from this harvest was 14.1 kg.
 The sampled catch was 68% males.
 Only one vessel was registered for octopus in 2005.
-Two permits were issued in 2006 but no catch was taken on them.
-Since 2007, there have been no commissioners permits issued, and all catch of octopus has been incidental to other fisheries (Bowers et al. 2010, Sagalkin and Spalinger, 2011).
+Since 2006, few permits have been requested and all catch of octopus in state waters has been incidental to other fisheries (Bowers et al. 2010, Sagalkin and Spalinger, 2011).